 Salary Sacrifice Calculator UK — See Your Tax and NI Savings

-Calculate how much you save in tax and National Insurance by using salary sacrifice for pension contributions electric car lease cycle to work and childcare in 2026.
+Calculate how much you save in tax and National Insurance by using salary sacrifice for pension contributions electric car lease cycle to work and.

 Salary sacrifice is an arrangement where you agree to reduce your gross salary in exchange for a non-cash benefit.
 Because the benefit comes before tax and National Insurance you save both income tax and NI on the sacrificed amount.
 For pension contributions this can boost your pension pot by 12-14% compared to net pay contributions at no extra cost to you.
 Salary sacrifice also reduces your employer NI and many employers pass some or all of this saving to you through higher pension contributions.